 Your users, or agents, which want to handle incoming calls from the queue must log in to the queue in order to begin receiving calls.
 When your agents have finished for the day, or no longer wish to continue receiving calls from the queue they must log out of the queue.
 Logging in and out of the queue is done by dialing the queue's login extension.

-OnSIP now offers two (2) types of queues, Simple or Smart Queues.
-Pricing for queues has changed from per channel (caller) to per agent.
+OnSIP now offers two (2) types of queues, Simple or Enhanced Queues.
+Pricing for queues is based on the available slots for agents.
 The default number of agents is set at 5, meaning 5 agents can log into the queue at one time.

-Standard queue functionality with updated HD voice, 2 new ring strategies and ability for callers waiting in the queue to failover to a voice mailbox at any time.
+Standard queue functionality with HD voice, 5 ring strategies and the ability for callers waiting in the queue to failover to a voice mailbox at any time.

 - Real-time Overview - Showing a snapshot of the queue within the hour (how many calls are waiting in the queue, a list of agent(s) currently logged into the queue and their status (on a call, available, logged out)

 - Historical Reports - Customers will be able to run detailed reports on the queue by selecting the time period to review ranging from the last day to the last month(s), etc. (includes average call wait time, longest call wait time, busiest time of day) and download as CSV files.